SUMMARY

 Figure 2: The core is now fully oriented in 3D space.
 RM 2015

-The most common type of structures measured in oriented drill core are planar (bedding, cleavage, veins, joints etc.).
-Assuming that the core has been correctly oriented (more on this assumption below), the best way to do this – one that produces fewest errors and creates the greatest geological understanding, is by using a geologists’ compass to directly measure structure in core pieces that have been set up in their original orientation by means of a Core Orientation Frame (for further discussion on this subject see HERE).
-However, because it is quicker and easier, it is my experience that most geologists today measure and record the attitude of planes in oriented core by the Internal Core Angles Method.
+The most common type of geological structures measured in oriented drill core are planar (bedding, cleavage, veins, joints etc.).
+Assuming that the core has been correctly oriented (more on this assumption below), the best way to do this – one that produces fewest errors and creates the greatest geological understanding, is by using a geologists’ compass to directly measure structure in core pieces that have been set up in their original orientation by means of a Core Orientation Frame (for further discussion on this subject see my blog post HERE).
+However, no doubt because it is quick, easy and involves minimal mental involvement, it is my experience that most geologists today measure and record the attitude of planes in oriented core by the Internal Core Angles Method.
 This technique involves measuring the angles which the structure makes with lines of known orientation in the core.
 These lines are the Core Axis (known from a down-hole survey) and the Bottom of Hole line (provided by the driller using a core orientation tool).
 These angles are:

 Alpha (α) – the acute angle (0°-90°) between the core axis (CA) and the long axis of the intersection ellipse (E-EI) defined by the trace of the planar structure on the cylindrical core surface.
 See figure 3.

 Beta (β) – the radial angle (0°– 360°) measured in a clockwise direction about the core circumference from the Bottom of Hole Line (BOH) to the down-hole end of the intersection ellipse.
-Clockwise is determined looking down the core.
+Clockwise is determined looking down the axis of the core.
 See figure 3.
+Note that in holes drilled below the horizontal (all holes drilled from the surface) the down direction points away from the hole collar.
+In holes drilled above the horizontal (some underground holes) the down direction will point towards the collar.

 Figure 3: The angles which define the orientation of a planar structure in oriented drill core.
 Click for sharper image.